abdullahan1928/Sales-Insight-for-Atliq/README.md

 # Sales Insight for Atliq
-I made two dashboards in Tableau for Revenue and Profit Analysis of Atliq, a hardware company of India, from Oct 2017 to June 2020.
+I made two dashboards in Tableau for following Analysis of Atliq, a hardware company of India, from Oct 2017 to June 2020:\
+1. Revenue Analysis
+2. Profit Analysis

-## Revenue Analysis
+## 1- Revenue Analysis
 I included 7 things in Revenue Analysis dashboard :
 - Total Revenue
 - Revenue by Market